Come an' Get It: Cover art

 Come an' Get Its cover art was designed and created by British artist Malcolm Horton.
 Horton had been contacted by an old friend John Ward, who was at the time road manager for Whitesnake.
 He explained that the band did not like any of the ideas for the album cover their record label EMI had come up with, so he suggested getting Horton involved.
-The final artwork shows a white snake trapped inside a glass apple on the front cover; on the reverse, the glass apple is shown shattered, which represents the power of seduction/temptation becoming too strong.
+The final artwork shows a white snake trapped inside a glass apple on the front cover, while on the reverse, the apple is shattered and the snake has escaped, representing the power of seduction/temptation becoming too strong.
 The snake's open mouth shows its tongue, which is painted to look like a vulva.
 Horton has addressed the album's "explicit" cover, saying:

 One thing I always get asked about is the snake's mouth.
 At the time it just felt right to give it, how should I say, “a sexual element”.
 I felt some apprehension at first to how it would be received and if it would be acceptable.
 I felt that in the context of all the elements “Come An' Get It," apple, temptation, seduction it all seemed to work.
 Thankfully it worked and gave the piece an edge.
 The American market though thought differently and apparently, the mouth was airbrushed out!!

 However, it did not stir as much controversy as the infamous cover of the band's second album, Lovehunter (1979).
-The 2007 EMI reissue redesigned the mouth to more closely resemble a regular snake's tongue.
+The 2007 EMI reissue redesigned the tongue to more closely resemble a regular snake's tongue.